Healthdirect Free Australian health advice you can count on.

 Key facts

-• Immunisation protects children (and adults) against harmful infections before they come into contact with them in the community.
+• Immunisation protects you, your child and your community from serious diseases, before you come into contact with them in the community.

 How does immunisation work?